Orange-OpenSource/Orange-Confort-plus/README.md

 **WordPress site**

-You could use the plugin [Orange Confort+ for WordPress](https://wordpress.org/plugins/orange-confort-plus/) is available.
+A tailor-made [Orange Confort+ for WordPress](https://wordpress.org/plugins/orange-confort-plus/) plugin is available.
 Thanks to [@RavanH](https://github.com/RavanH).

-_N.B: This plugin is not directly maintained by the core team of this project, in case of issues please use the [plugin support from wordpress](https://wordpress.org/support/plugin/orange-confort-plus/)_
+_N.B: This plugin is not directly maintained by the Confort+ core team, in case of issues please use the [plugin support from wordpress](https://wordpress.org/support/plugin/orange-confort-plus/)_

-**Onto your own domain**
+**On your own domain**

 A prepackaged version is available: simply add the `dist/serveur` folder to your website.